Kinto/kinto.js/docs/tutorial.md

 ```

+> #### Notes
+>
+> - For convenience, we're using a mozilla-hosted version of Kinto at `https://kinto.dev.mozaws.net/v0`; **data pushed to this instance are resetted everyday**;
-**Note:** You'll need to serve this page over HTTP, for Cliquetis to work.
+> - You'll need to serve this page over HTTP, for Cliquetis to work.
 To do so, you can use node's [http-server](https://github.com/indexzero/http-server), Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or whatever Web server you like.

 For example, if you're using http-server:

+    $ pwd
+    /home/niko/cliquetis-tutorial
     $ npm install -g http-server
-    $ http-server yourdirectory
+    $ http-server /home/niko/cliquetis-tutorial

 And that's it.
 You should see something like this on `http://localhost:3000`: